Running a Windows domain in Skytap

 - Make sure there isn’t a machine with a conflicting name.

-Do not change the domain controller computer name, or let Skytap Helper change the computer name.
+Don’t change the domain controller computer name, or let Skytap Helper change the computer name.
 Name changes can break a domain controller.
 This is non-recoverable outside of restoring from a template, or restoring from a backup domain controller.
-If you are running Skytap Helper, you should disable it; Skytap Helper will try to reboot the machine to sync the machine’s computer name with its hostname.
+If you’re running Skytap Helper, you should disable it; Skytap Helper will try to reboot the machine to sync the machine’s computer name with its hostname.
 For more information about disabling Skytap Helper, see Managing Windows hostnames with Skytap Helper.

 Other domain controller considerations: